Solar eclipse of March 20, 2015: Simulation

-The solar eclipse began at 08:30 GMT in northwest Europe and moved towards the northeast but still in northern Europe.
+The solar eclipse began at 08:30 GMT in northwest Europe, and moved towards the northeast, but was still in northern Europe.
 It was most visible from the North Atlantic and Arctic Oceans, Greenland, Iceland, Ireland, the United Kingdom, Faroe Islands, northern Norway and Murmansk Oblast.
 The shadow began its pass off the south coast of Greenland.
 It then moved to the northeast, passing between Iceland and the United Kingdom before moving over the Faroe Islands and the northernmost islands of Norway.
 The shadow of the eclipse was visible in varying degrees all over Europe.

 For example, London experienced an 86.8% partial solar eclipse while points north of the Faroe Islands in the Norwegian Sea saw a complete solar eclipse.
 Three chartered airliners flew above the clouds, giving passengers a slightly prolonged view.

 The eclipse was observed at radio frequencies at the Metsähovi Radio Observatory, Finland, where a partial eclipse was seen.
 The eclipse was also observed by meteorological satellite Meteosat-10.

 Impact

 The European Union has a solar power output of about 90 gigawatts and production could have been temporarily decreased by up to 34 GW of that dependent on the clarity of the sky.
 In actuality the dip was less than expected, with a 13 GW drop in Germany happening due to overcast skies.
 This was the first time that an eclipse had a significant impact on the power system, and the electricity sector took measures to mitigate the impact.
 The power gradient (change in power) may be −400 MW/minute and +700 MW/minute.
-Places in Netherlands, Belgium and Denmark may be 85.2% obscured.
-Temperature may decrease by 3 °C, and wind power may decrease as winds are reduced by 0.7 m/s.
+Places in Netherlands, Belgium and Denmark were 80-85% obscured.
+The temperature drops varied greatly across Europe, with most areas having an insignificant drop in temperature due to the overcast weather, while others, like Scotland, Wales, and Iceland received a drop of 2-4°C. These areas were not obscured by cloud cover during the eclipse which may have led to the drop in temperature.
+Wind speed in the UK dropped by ~9%.

 Coincidence of events

 In addition to the eclipse, 20 March 2015 was also the day of the March equinox (also known as the spring or vernal equinox in the Northern Hemisphere).
 In addition, six supermoons were expected for 2015.
-The supermoon on 20 March 2015 was the third of the year; however, it was a new moon (near side facing away from the sun), and only its shadow was visible.
+The supermoon on 20 March 2015 was the third of the year; however, it was a new moon (near side facing away from the Sun), and only its shadow was visible.